ctu-mrs/mrs_serial/README.md

 ## How to use - getting data from a serial device to ROS

-Here is an example of a Arduino function that will send a 16 bit integer through the serial line, using the protocol described above:
+Here is an example of an Arduino function that will send a 16 bit integer through the serial line, using the protocol described above:
 ```c
 void send_data(uint16_t data) {
   uint8_t checksum = 0;